Linux 文件系统目录描述

 character alone denotes the root of the filesystem tree.

-Stands for and contains certain fundamental utilities, such as ls
+Stands for binaries and contains certain fundamental utilities, such as ls

 or cp